solita/solita.github.com/_posts/2014-04-01-real-world-clojure.md

   * Be critical about book examples.
 They leave out "details" which turn out to be important.
   * Be prepared to add functionality to libraries.
 We had to write [HTTP logging middleware](https://github.com/Opetushallitus/aitu/blob/master/ttk/src/clj/aitu/infra/print_wrapper.clj) though it's a pretty obvious feature.
   * Java interop is great, but keep it simple.
 Generating Java classes with [gen-class](http://clojuredocs.org/clojure_core/clojure.core/gen-class) was painful. [reify](http://clojuredocs.org/clojure_core/clojure.core/reify) was easy.
+  * Keep it small and contained.
+We used [http-kit](http://http-kit.org/) as our embedded HTTP server.
+Small and focused is the Clojure way.
+  * Clojure is dynamic and powerful. **Refactor** or enjoy your dish of spaghetti code.

 ### The final verdict